Table of Contents

 A proper diagnosis of the body allows doctors to find the underlying cause of your disease or condition.
 This is very important to prescribe the most effective treatment plan.
 The right treatment can help you recover faster, reduce complications, and improve your overall health.

 Early detection: Many diseases are easier to treat and have better outcomes if caught early.
-And diagnostic tools and procedures can help detect diseases before symptoms appear, allowing for early intervention and greatly preventing disease progression.
+Diagnostic tools and procedures can help detect diseases before symptoms appear, allowing for early intervention and greatly preventing disease progression.

 Monitoring and prognostication: A diagnosis helps all doctors monitor your condition over time and assess your response to treatment.
 They can be used to provide a prognosis or assess the course of your disease.